Home / Back to Blog

 The timing of care navigation is particularly important.
 These services typically occur upstream in the care process, engaging patients at the moment they need guidance on where to go and how to access care.
 Navigation staff handle inbound patient queries and provide immediate, accessible responses to reduce patient frustration that often occurs with unresponsive health plan member lines.

-The scope of care Coordination includes managing referrals between providers, ordering necessary imaging or laboratory tests, and coordinating durable medical equipment when patients need ongoing support tools.
-Clinical staff in coordination roles establish deeper relationships with patients as they manage ongoing care needs that extend beyond initial appointments.
+The scope of Care Management includes managing referrals between providers, ordering necessary imaging or laboratory tests, and coordinating durable medical equipment when patients need ongoing support tools.
+Clinical staff in care management roles establish deeper relationships with patients as they manage ongoing care needs that extend beyond initial appointments.

 Key differences in practice

-The distinction between navigation and coordination becomes clearer when examining their operational characteristics.
-Navigation operates with a patient-facing focus on access and initial guidance, while coordination manages the clinical follow-through after care relationships are established.
+The distinction between navigation and management becomes clearer when examining their operational characteristics.
+Navigation operates with a patient-facing focus on access and initial guidance, while management coordinates the clinical follow-through after care relationships are established.

 The timing of interventions also varies substantially.
 Navigation occurs at the front end of care episodes, helping patients understand their options and access appropriate services initially.
-Coordination happens after clinical encounters, managing the cascade of follow-up activities that result from medical visits.
+Management happens after clinical encounters, managing the cascade of follow-up activities that can result from medical visits.

 Integrated approach to patient support

-The integration of both navigation and coordination creates a comprehensive patient support system.
-Navigation ensures patients enter the healthcare system at appropriate points with proper guidance, while coordination ensures they receive seamless follow-up care that addresses their ongoing needs efficiently.
+The integration of both navigation and management creates a comprehensive patient support system.
+Navigation ensures patients enter the healthcare system at appropriate points with proper guidance, while management ensures they receive seamless follow-up care that addresses their ongoing needs efficiently.

 Together, these functions establish a comprehensive approach to patient support that addresses both immediate access needs and longer-term care management requirements.
 Understanding these distinct roles helps healthcare organizations deploy resources effectively and ensures patients receive appropriate support throughout their care journey.

-Talk to our team about how a holistic approach to care coordination can save thousands in healthcare costs.
+Talk to our team about how a holistic approach to care management can save thousands in healthcare costs.

 We’re here to help.